xfalcox/discourse-backups-to-dropbox/README.md

 # Discourse Backups to Dropbox

-Backups are useless unles they are off-site.
+Backups are useless unless they are off-site.
 This plugin sync your automatic backups on Dropbox.

 ## Installation